 Where every young person’s potential is fulfilled

-In developing countries (excluding China), one in every three girls is married, before they turn 18.
+In developing countries (excluding China), one in every four girls is married, before they turn 18.
 Thousands of girls are subjected to female genital mutilation (FGM) every day.
 Child marriage and FGM are considered violations of the children’s rights which result in adolescents living adult lives instead of preparing for it.

 UNFPA supports age-appropriate sexuality education; improves young peoples’ access to contraception, and works to end harmful traditional practices such as child marriage and FGM.